-The UF Computer Science K-12 Teaching Graduate Certificate is a 12-credit hour program with four courses.
+The University of Florida (UF) Computer Science K-12 Teaching Graduate Certificate is a 12-credit hour program with four courses.
 This fully online, job-embedded program is a collaboration between the College of Education and Herbert Wertheim College of Engineering.
 This one-year program includes the following four courses:

 - ETE 6141: K-12 Computer Science Pedagogy I